miguelcabral/leximaxIST/README.md

 This tool uses a MaxSAT-based algorithm to compute a leximax-optimal solution of a SAT problem with multiple objective functions.
 The SAT constraints are assumed to be in a .cnf file in DIMACS format.
 Each objective function is also assumed to be in a .cnf file in DIMACS format.
-That is, each objective function is assumed to be the sum of the **falsified** clauses in the .cnf file.
+Each objective function is assumed to be the sum of the **falsified** clauses in the .cnf file.

 #### Example:
 The objective function x_1 + x_2 + x_3 can be specified in a .cnf file as follows.